ahsan-javaiid/rsk-blockchain-api/README.md

 # rsk-blockchain-api

-Rest api to interact with rskj node.
-This api uses goroutines and channels to handle parallel requests and scalable enough to handle multiple requests at same time.
+- Restapi to interact with rskj node.
+This api uses goroutines and channels to handle parallel requests and scalable enough to handle multiple requests at same time
+- I have plan to add websockets support.
+Idea is to keep checking the new blocks, transactions and logs in a loop and emit the events

 ### Starting the server
 ```